marcelotduarte/cx_Freeze/doc/src/faq.rst

 ---------------------------

 When a python script is frozen with **cx_Freeze**, a small amount of **cx_Freeze** code is incorporated into the frozen program.
-That code is used to setup and start python, and execute the frozen script, when the frozen program is launched.
+That code is used to configure and start Python, running the script when the frozen program is launched.
 The incorporated **cx_Freeze** code is covered by the terms of the **cx_Freeze** :doc:`license`, which requires a copy of the license to be included with the frozen program.